sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 registration ID MUST be a RFC 3986 URI.
 The scope SHOULD be the scope of an organization.
 In a given scope, the registration id MUST be used consistently for CoSWID tag production.

-- role (index 33): The relationship(s) between this organization and this tag or the referenced software component.
-The role of an entity MAY include any role value, but the pre-defined roles include: "aggregator", "distributor", "licensor", "software-creator", and "tag-creator".
-All pre-defined role index and text values are defined in the IANA "SWID/CoSWID Entity Role Values" registry {{indexed-entity-role}}.
+- role (index 33): The relationship(s) between the entity, and this tag or the referenced software component.
 Use of index values instead of text for these pre-defined roles allows a CoSWID to be more concise.

+  An initial set of pre-defined role index and text values are defined in {{indexed-entity-role}} that are based on the roles defined in {{SWID}}.
+These pre-defined roles are registered with IANA in the "SWID/CoSWID Entity Role Value" registry {{iana-entity-role}}, and MAY be expanded in the future.

+  The value of a role item MUST be one of the following:

+  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Entity Role Value" registry.
+  - An index value in the range 128 through 255, to indicate that a private use index value is used.
+  - A string value prefixed with "x_", to indicate that a private use string value is used.

+  The following additional requirements exist for the use of the "role" item:

-  An entity item MUST be provided with the role of "tag-creator" for every CoSWID tag.
+  - An entity item MUST be provided with the role of "tag-creator" for every CoSWID tag.
 This indicates the organization that created the CoSWID tag.

-  An entity item SHOULD be provided with the role of "software-creator" for every CoSWID tag, if this information is known to the tag creator.
+  - An entity item SHOULD be provided with the role of "software-creator" for every CoSWID tag, if this information is known to the tag creator.
 This indicates the organization that created the referenced software component.

 - thumbprint (index 34): The value of the thumbprint item provides an integer-based hash algorithm identifier (hash-alg-id) and a byte string value (hash-value) that contains the corresponding hash value (i.e. the thumbprint) of the signing entity's public key certificate.
 This provides an indicator of which entity signed the CoSWID tag, which will typically be the tag creator.
 If the hash-alg-id is not known, then the integer value "0" MUST be used.
 This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.
 See {{model-hash-entry}} for more details on the use of the hash-entry data structure.